 Investing sustainably - our approach

-Sustainability is becoming increasingly relevant in our lives.
-We are increasingly using Environmental, Social and Governance (ESG) factors to determine whether investments and products are sustainable.
-This includes sustainable financing and investments or responsible management of natural resources within a company, as well as good governance and fostering diversity.
+We are taking Environmental, Social and Governance (ESG) factors into account to determine whether investments and products fulfil sustainability criteria.
+This includes the provision of financing and investment products, the responsible management of natural resources within our company, as well as good governance and fostering diversity.

-X-markets offers investors the opportunity to pursue returns with different investment solutions while also taking into account environmental, social and governance considerations.
+X-markets offers investors different financial instruments to pursue returns while also taking into account environmental, social and governance considerations.

-In order to develop investment solutions, Deutsche Bank has implemented an internal framework for structured securities with sustainability characteristics.
-As a member of the German Structured Products Association (Bundesverband für Strukturierte Wertpapiere (BSW) formerly DDV), Deutsche Bank’s approach is in line with the BSW Sustainable Finance Code of Conduct, which sets product and transparency standards for structured securities with sustainability characteristics for issuers in the German market and the target market concept developed by the German Banking industry.
+Deutsche Bank has implemented an internal set of criteria for structured securities with sustainability characteristics.
+As a member of the German Structured Securities Association (Bundesverband für Strukturierte Wertpapiere (BSW)), Deutsche Bank’s approach is in line with the BSW Sustainable Finance Code of Conduct which sets product and transparency standards for structured securities with sustainability characteristics for issuers in the German market and the target market concept developed by the different German banking associations.

 Deutsche Bank Framework

-In order to design investment solutions that are aligned with an investor’s sustainability preferences, Deutsche Bank concentrates on three different aspects: issuer, product structure and choice of underlying.
+In order to design investment solutions that are aligned with an investor’s sustainability preferences, Deutsche Bank concentrates on three different aspects: issuer, product structure and underlying.

-Deutsche Bank has been committed to sustainability for many years.
-Sustainability is a central element of Deutsche Bank’s strategy and one of its management priorities.
-Deutsche Bank’s sustainability strategy focuses on four pillars: (i) sustainable financing and investments; (ii) policies and commitments; (iii) people and business operations; and (iv) thought leadership and stakeholder engagement.
+Deutsche Bank’s sustainability strategy focuses on four pillars: (i) sustainable finance; (ii) policies and commitments; (iii) people and own operations; and (iv) thought leadership and stakeholder engagement.

-Deutsche Bank reports extensively on its commitments and progress on sustainability in its non-financial report.
+Deutsche Bank reports extensively on the aforementioned and additional commitments and progress on sustainability in its annual reports.

-Deutsche Bank, as a financial institution, is regularly analyzed and classified by several recognized credit rating agencies in relation to its ESG practices.
+Deutsche Bank, as a financial institution, is regularly analysed and classified by several recognized rating agencies in relation to its ESG practices.
 To learn more about Deutsche Bank’s ESG Ratings, please click here.

-Deutsche Bank relies on third party ratings and data providers as part of its sustainable investment framework.
+Deutsche Bank relies on third party ratings and data providers as part of its Sustainable Instruments Framework.
 ESG ratings and data providers are not currently subject to any specific regulatory or other regime or oversight.
 Providers use differing methodologies and data points which may render ratings or data incomparable between agencies.
 Furthermore, methodologies used by ratings and data providers may be subject to change.